CTRL-AI-NEXT/agent-pie-flutter/README.md

 A digital training solution tailored for the Food & Beverage (F&B) industry, centered around a sophisticated Document Intelligence Bot designed to streamline employee onboarding, ensure rigorous compliance with operational standards, and meticulously track individual and team performance.

 #### **Project Overview**
 Agent Pie is an innovative prototype meticulously engineered to address the inherent challenges within F&B training paradigms.
 It revolutionizes traditional training methods by transforming static, often dense, Standard Operating Procedures (SOPs) into engaging, interactive, and easily digestible micro-learning modules.
-At the heart of our solution lies a **grounded Document Intelligence Bot** (DocBot), which provides secure, precise, and verifiable answers sourced directly from the ingested operational documents.
+At the heart of our solution lies a **grounded Document Intelligence Bot**, which provides secure, precise, and verifiable answers sourced directly from the ingested operational documents.

 ---

 #### **Key Features (MVP)**
-This prototype delivers on the core hackathon requirements:
+This prototype delivers on the following core requirements:

 * **Grounded Docbot:** A conversational agent that provides answers *only* from ingested SOPs, with inline citations back to the source document and version.
 * **Procedure Mode:** Provides clear, step-by-step guidance for complex operational tasks, such as equipment startup or shutdown procedures, complemented by an intuitive checklist-based user experience.